Serum Free Light Chains

 How is it used?

-Serum free light chain (SFLC) testing is ordered to help detect, diagnose, and monitor plasma cell disorders (dyscrasias), including multiple myeloma and primary amyloidosis, and to monitor the effectiveness of treatment.
+Serum free light chain (SFLC) testing is ordered to help detect, diagnose, and monitor plasma cell disorders (dyscrasias), including multiple myeloma, primary amyloidosis, and related diseases or to monitor the effectiveness of treatment.

 Light chains are proteins produced by plasma cells.
-They are used to assemble immunoglobulins (Ig), antibodies that target and neutralize specific threats to the body such as bacteria and viruses.
-Two light chains and two heavy chains combine to form an immunoglobulin (IgG, IgM, or IgA).
+Within a plasma cell, two light chains and two heavy chains combine to form an immunoglobulin.

-With a group of conditions called plasma cell disorders or monoclonal gammopathies, a plasma cell becomes malignant, divides uncontrollably, and produces large amounts of an abnormal monoclonal immunoglobulin (M-protein).
-This protein may take the form of an intact immunoglobulin or of one of its component parts - a kappa or lambda light chain, or rarely, a heavy chain.
+With a group of conditions called plasma cell disorders or monoclonal gammopathies, a plasma cell becomes neoplastic, dividing more than it should, and produces large amounts of an abnormal monoclonal immunoglobulin (M-protein).
+This protein may be an intact immunoglobulin or only one of its components - a kappa or lambda light chain, or rarely, a heavy chain.

-Traditionally, plasma cell disorders have been diagnosed using serum and urine protein electrophoresis tests (SPEP/UPEP), followed by immunofixation electrophoresis (IFE) tests to determine which immunoglobulin is present in excess.
-Blood tests may also be ordered to measure levels of intact immunoglobulins (IgG, IgM, IgA).
+Plasma cell disorders are routinely diagnosed using serum and urine protein electrophoresis tests (SPEP/UPEP), followed by immunofixation electrophoresis (IFE) tests to determine which immunoglobulin is present in excess.
+Blood tests may also be ordered to measure levels of intact immunoglobulins (e.g., IgG, IgM, IgA).

 Serum free light chain testing provides complementary information.
-It can detect the low levels of free light chains that are sometimes all that is produced by a plasma cell disorder and can detect changes in the ratio of kappa and lambda production, which indicate an excess of one clone of plasma cells.
+It can detect the excessive free light chains that may be produced by neoplastic plasma cells and changes in the ratio of kappa and lambda production, which indicate an excess of these clonal plasma cells.

 Initially, serum free light chain testing is ordered along with a serum protein electrophoresis test to detect abnormal monoclonal protein (M-protein) production and to calculate a kappa/lambda free light chain ratio.
 If the protein electrophoresis test is abnormal, then an immunofixation electrophoresis test is performed to determine which immunoglobulin is present in excess.
-If a plasma disorder is detected, then the free light chain test may be ordered periodically to monitor the condition and to evaluate the effectiveness of treatment.
+If a plasma cell disorder is detected, then the free light chain test may be ordered periodically to monitor the condition or to evaluate the effectiveness of treatment.
 This test is particularly useful for diagnosing and monitoring select patients who have a less common oligosecretory myeloma, non-secretory myeloma, or light chain-only multiple myeloma.

 When is it ordered?

-Serum free light chain testing and a kappa/lambda ratio is ordered along with a protein electrophoresis test when someone has signs and symptoms that a health practitioner suspects are related to a plasma cell disorder.
-These symptoms will vary from person to person and tend to worsen over time.
+Serum free light chain testing and a kappa/lambda ratio is ordered along with a protein electrophoresis test when someone has signs and symptoms that a healthcare practitioner suspects are related to a plasma cell disorder.
+These signs and symptoms will vary from person to person and tend to worsen over time.
 They involve various parts of the body and may include:

 - Bones–bone pain, soft spots, and fractures due to proliferation of plasma cells in the bone marrow

-- Kidneys–production of abnormal amounts of light chains can lead to increased light chains in the urine (Bence-Jones protein); these proteins can lodge or deposit in the kidneys, causing damage.
+- Kidneys–production of abnormal amounts of light chains can lead to increased light chains in the urine (Bence-Jones protein); these proteins can cause kidney damage.

-A health practitioner may also order this test when someone has signs and symptoms associated with primary amyloidosis.
+A healthcare practitioner may also order this test when someone has signs and symptoms associated with primary amyloidosis.
 Amyloidosis develops when abnormal proteins build up in organs or tissue, particularly the heart, liver, kidneys, spleen, gastrointestinal tract, and nervous system.
 In primary amyloidosis, the proteins are free light chains.
-Depending on the organs affected, the person may have a variety of symptoms such as:

 - Weakness, fatigue